The stationary horizon and semi-infinite geodesics in the directed landscape: Introduction

 \subsection{Acknowledgements}

-Duncan Dauvergne explained the mixing of the directed landscape under spatial and temporal shifts, recorded as Lemma~\ref{lm:horiz_shift_mix}.
+Duncan Dauvergne explained the mixing of the directed landscape, recorded as Lemma~\ref{lm:horiz_shift_mix}.
 E.S.\ thanks also Erik Bates, Shirshendu Ganguly, Jeremy Quastel, Firas Rassoul-Agha, and Daniel Remenik for helpful discussions.
+We also thank the two anonymous referees for incredibly helpful comments that have greatly improved the organization and exposition of this paper.

 The work of O.~Busani was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--GZ 2047/1, projekt-id 390685813, and partly performed at University of Bristol.
 T.\ Sepp\"al\"ainen was partially supported by National Science Foundation grants DMS-1854619 and DMS-2152362 and by the Wisconsin Alumni Research Foundation.
-E.~Sorensen was partially supported by T.~Sepp{\"a}l{\"a}inen under National Science Foundation grants DMS-1854619 and DMS-2152362 .
+E.~Sorensen was partially supported by T.~Sepp{\"a}l{\"a}inen under National Science Foundation grants DMS-1854619 and DMS-2152362.